remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_laboratory.md

 ![Screenshot](/images/Teacher/Teacher_lab_instance_details.png)

-From there, you have access to all informations about the instance, you can :
+From there, you have access to all information about the instance, you can :

 - See the owner of the instance
 - Start all, stop all and reset all devices